What Is Concrete Resurfacing? The Complete Guide

 • Design-forward aesthetics for contemporary projects

 From luxury hotel chains and bustling hospitality spaces to residential exterior remodels, our product X-Bond Microcement has been trusted in concrete resurfacing projects since 1991.
+Learn more about microcement’s features and applications here.

 Key Benefits of Concrete Resurfacing with X-Bond